swedish christmas traditions

 It’s not even necessarily always a Christmas episode of Donald Duck, just a regular one.

-This wasn’t something we ever did in our home, but my grandparents had immigrated to Canada before the tradition started.
+This wasn’t something we ever did in our home, because my grandparents had immigrated to Canada before the tradition started.

 I’ve already gone over some of the Swedish baked goods and drinks that fill our homes with that warmth and holiday spirit.
 But these are the things you will find on the julbord (Swedish Christmas dinner table)